 - triglyceride levels of more than 150 mg/dl

-Any of these symptoms is a warning to wake up and take steps to make necessary lifestyle and dietary changes including supplementation.
+Any of these symptoms is a warning to wake up and take steps to make necessary lifestyle and dietary changes, including supplementation.
 Addressing the first signs will likely prevent the others from developing.
-If you have 3 or more of these indicators, then you have metabolic syndrome.
+If you have three or more of these indicators, you have metabolic syndrome.

 Signs of High Blood Sugar